Frequently Asked Questions

 How long is the fellowship, and what are the start and end dates?

 The fellowship runs approximately twelve months, starting January 8, 2019 and continues until December 31, 2019.
-Fellows have the option of a one-month extension, through January 2019, to write about their experience and to provide extra time for a post-fellowship job search.
+Fellows have the option of a one-month extension, through January 2020, to write about their experience and to provide extra time for a post-fellowship job search.

 Who is eligible for the program?